unoplatform/uno.extensions/doc/Overview/PropertySelector/concept.md

 ## Limitations

 1. Only records are supported.
-2. You can use only property in the delegate.
-Methods, constant or any other constructs are not supported.
+2. Only properties are supported in the delegate.
+Methods, constants or any other constructs are not supported.
-3. You cannot use method-group, only the lambda syntax is allowed.
+3. Only the lambda syntax is allowed, method groups are not supported.
-4. You delegate cannot use any capture.
+4. The delegate cannot use any captured variables, fields or members.

-Basically you can only write something like `e => e.A.B.C` as `PropertySelector`.
+In short, the only supported syntax is the following: `e => e.A.B.C` as `PropertySelector`.

 ## Declare a PropertySelector parameter on a method

-To avoid usage of reflection at runtime, the `PropertySelector` relies on generated code to work.
+To avoid the use of reflection at runtime, the `PropertySelector` relies on generated code.
-Considering this we need to match an instance of a `PropertySelector` at runtime to its declaration using an identifier derived from information that are also avaliable at compile time.
+Considering this, the generation tooling needs to match an instance of a `PropertySelector` at runtime to its declaration using an identifier derived from information that are also available at compile time.

-To avoid to require from the end user to profide a such unique identifier, we are relying on the `[CallerFilePath]` and `[CallerLineNumber]` attributes.
+To avoid requiring from the end user to provide a unique identifier, the generation tooling relies on the `[CallerFilePath]` and `[CallerLineNumber]` attributes.
-When method parameters are flagged with those attributes, values are automatically full-filled by the compiler.
+When method parameters are flagged with those attributes, values are automatically populated by the compiler.

-We are then using those `path` and `line` among the name of the `PropertySelector` argument to uniquely identify it, so you can resove the `IValueAccessor` using the `PropertySelectors.Get`:
+We are then using the `path` and `line` parameters along with the `PropertySelector` argument to uniquely identify it, so it becomes possible to resolve the `IValueAccessor` using the `PropertySelectors.Get`:

 ```csharp
 public T Increment(T entity, PropertySelector<T, int> selector, [CallerFilePath] string path = "", [CallerLineNumber] int line = -1)